CochinoChingon/sucias/_posts/2021-08-30-toxic-relationships.md

 ---
 title: Toxic Relationships
 date: 2021-08-30
-excerpt: "Once again with my friend Bonita, and we discuss toxic relationships and how to navigate ourselves and/or our friends OUT of this type of relationship"
+excerpt: "My friend Bonita and I discuss and how to navigate our friends OUT of toxic relationships"
 header:
   overlay_image: /images/show-logo.png
   overlay_filter: 0.5